digital-asset/daml/docs/source/support/overview.rst

 Libraries naturally provide public APIs in their target language, be it Daml, or secondary languages like JavaScript or Java.
 For details on available libraries and their interfaces, see :doc:`component-statuses`.

-Generated code
+Generated Code
 ==============

 The SDK allows the generation of code for some languages from a Daml Model.
 This generated code has public APIs, which are not independently versioned, but depend on the Daml version and source of the generated code, like a Daml package.
 In this case, the version of the Daml SDK used covers changes to the public API of the generated code.

-Developer tools / SDK
+Developer Tools / SDK
 =====================

 The Daml SDK consists of the developer tools used to develop user code, both Daml and in secondary languages, to generate code, and to interact with running applications via Runtime, and Ledger API.
 The SDK has a broad public API covering the Daml Language, CLIs, IDE, and Developer tools, but few of those APIs are intended for runtime use in a production environment.
 Exceptions to that are called out on :doc:`component-statuses`.